Categories

 Fail 1 – Web Address

-We are running out of IP address not Web address, I’m pretty sure every perceivable domain, on every single TLD isn’t about to be taken.
+Web addresses: Wikipedia Article We are running out of IP addresses, not Web addresses, I’m pretty sure every perceivable domain, on every single TLD isn’t about to be taken.

 Fail 2 – Internet Numbers